deeplearning-wisc/Spurious_OOD/README.md

 ![main](main.png)

 ## Required Packages
-The following packages are required to be installed:
+Our experiments are conducted on Ubuntu Linux 20.04 with Python 3.8 and Pytorch 1.6.
+Besides, the following packages are required to be installed:

-* Python 3.8
-* PyTorch 1.6
 * Scipy
 * Numpy
 * Sklearn